// docs / mcp

 06Scopes & rate limits

 v0.1 has a single scope, analytics:read.
-Query tools are read-only. delete_site is destructive and is additionally guarded by workspace role plus exact domain confirmation.
+Query tools are read-only. delete_site is destructive and is additionally guarded by direct site ownership plus exact domain confirmation.

 Rate limits will be applied per-token; documented values will land here once they're enforced.
 For now: be reasonable.